Laidout/laidout/README.md

 You do not need to `make install` in order to run.
 Simply run `src/laidout`.
 Laidout does not really depend on any other files, but you may be missing icons.
 If you do this , you can set a specific place or places to search for icons by modifying the file `~/.config/laidout/(version)/laidoutrc`.
 This will have been created the first time you run Laidout.
 Open this file, and if the magic worked, simply uncomment the line for `icon_dir` and set to the directory you want.
 For the uninstalled icons, this would be (this directory)/src/icons.

-MAKING A DEB PACKAGE
+Making a deb package
 --------------------
-If you want to create a deb package of Laidout, make sure you have the fakeroot, dpkg-dev, and debhelper packages installed, and have all the other packages listed from the COMPILING RELEASES section above, and do this from the top laidout directory:
+If you want to create a deb package of Laidout, make sure you have the fakeroot, dpkg-dev, and debhelper packages installed, and have all the other packages listed from the [Compiling Releases](#compilerelease) section above, and do this from the top laidout directory:

     touch Makefile-toinclude
     make deb